kotaro-inoue/hknu_latex_template/readme.md

 # HKNU English Thesis LaTeX Template

 This is an unofficial LaTeX template for Hankyong National University thesis.  [\[Sample\]](https://github.com/kotaro-inoue/hknu_latex_template/blob/main/sample.pdf)
 Nobody made LaTeX templates, so I made it.
 This template is made for English manuscripts, but you can modify to Korean style easily.

 ## Setup

 Please install [texlive](http://www.tug.org/texlive/).
-If you compile the manuscript localy, please install [SumatraPDF](https://www.sumatrapdfreader.org/free-pdf-reader.html) too.
+If you compile the manuscript locally, please install [SumatraPDF](https://www.sumatrapdfreader.org/free-pdf-reader.html) too.
 Of course, you also can upload this template to [Overleaf](https://overleaf.com).
 In this case, please change the LaTeX compiler to XeLaTeX.

 ## Compile

 -   `./do.bat`: Start latex auto-compile server.
-If the PDF viewer is not opened automaticaly, please check the path to the viewer at `./src/.latexmkrc`.
+If the PDF viewer is not opened automatically, please check the path to the viewer at `./src/.latexmkrc`.
 -   `./make.bat`: Compile the source and then save as a pdf
 -   `./clean.bat`: Clean-up the source folder